 Local retailers may offer you the option to pay in sterling on your card rather than the local currency.
 While this can be appealing as you know exactly what you're spending in pounds and pence, it's also expensive.
 That's because something called Dynamic Currency Conversion is applied, which effectively means that you're paying over the odds for the privilege of paying in pounds.
-Always pay in the local currency – if you want to know how much something is approximately, make a note of the exchange rate before you go.

 Compare exchange rates and factor in any commission that would be charged.
-It's often the case that even with commission you can get more for your money than a provider that offers commission-free currency exchange.
+It's often the case that even with commission you can get more for your money than with a provider that offers commission-free currency exchange.

 You'll pay a premium if you do.
 Sort your currency exchange before you get to the airport, or even locally when you arrive at your destination.
 Again, have in mind what a competitive exchange rate is to make sure you're getting a good deal.